Textualize/textual/docs/widgets/data_table.md

 ### Keys

-When adding a row to the table, you can supply a _key_ to [add_row][textual.widgets.DataTable.add_row], which is a unique identifier for that row.
+When adding a row to the table, you can supply a _key_ to [add_row][textual.widgets.DataTable.add_row].
+A key is a unique identifier for that row.
 If you don't supply a key, Textual will generate one for you and return it from `add_row`.
 This key can later be used to reference the row, regardless of its current position in the table.